bluzDK/bluz-docs/docs/tutorials/bootloader.md

 ##Updating Firmware
 You can flash any module built portion of the bluz firmware, including system and user parts.
 The file must be a .bin file, and not a .hex or .elf file.
-These can be built locally from the (firmware repository)[https://github.com/bluzDK/bluzDK-firmware].
+These can be built locally from the [firmware repository](https://github.com/bluzDK/bluzDK-firmware).

 To update firmware, you must perform the following steps: